StateSpaceModels/ssm/README.md

 ## Installing a model from a data package

-At the root of a directory with a datapacakge (package.json), run
+At the root of a directory with a datapackage (package.json), run

     $ ssm install [options]